 Step 13: Professional Repair

 Conclusively, a water-damaged phone with a black screen is a common issue that can potentially be fixed.
-Additionally, it can have a harrowing experience, but it’s not the end of the road.
+Additionally, it can be a harrowing experience, but it’s not the end of the road.
 By acting quickly and following these steps, you can increase the likelihood of fixing a water-damaged phone with a black screen.
 Remember, success may vary depending on the severity of the damage, so don’t be disheartened if your phone doesn’t spring back to life.
 In any case, always practice caution around water and consider investing in a waterproof phone case for added protection in the future.